Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

 Be Mindful of Taking High Risks

-Charlie Buffett has been vocal about using leverage for potential investment gains which
+Charlie Buffett has been vocal about using leverage for potential investment gains, saying,

 “There is no such thing as a 100% sure thing when investing.
 Thus, the use of leverage is dangerous.
 A string of wonderful numbers times zero will always equal zero.
 Don’t count on getting rich twice.”